chenkianwee/sensorthingsAPIeg/README.md

 # sensorthingsAPIeg
-example of posting to a sensorthings api (frost-server) using python and particle
+example of posting to a sensorthings api (frost-server) using python